jacques/docs.npmjs.com/content/enterprise/intro.md

     Visit your registry's website at `http://<your-server>:8081/` and find the `@myco/test-pkg` package under "recently updated packages".

-    For more details on publishing packages to your On-Site registry, see [this page](/enterprise/using-it).
+    For more details on publishing packages to your Enterprise registry, see [this page](/enterprise/using-it).

-- Install a scoped package from your On-Site registry
+- Install a scoped package from your Enterprise registry

     Verify you can install the test package created above.
 Go to another directory and `npm install` it.